DivyanshuJaimini/Snake_and_apple_game/README.md

 ## Installation

-To run this game locally, you need to have Python installed on your machine or I'll provide you with a executable file (.exe) by with you can enjoy the game directly.
+To run this game locally, you need to have Python installed on your machine.

 Follow the steps below to set up the game: